The Cateran System

 Level II: Old Style Broadsword

 These are the techniques used by the stage gladiators and wandering swordsmen of the Jacobite era.
 Although this is a more difficult style to understand and master, the intricacies of this style will improve your skill in all of our other systems.
-We are now encouraging all Level II students to focus on Backsword, but Thomas Page’s Broadsword is still an option.
+The works of masters like Donald McBane, James Miller, Thomas Page and others are mostly dating from the first half of the 18th Century.

-Level III: Sword and Targe and Other Double Weapons
+Level III: Broadsword and Targe and other Double Weapons

 Level V: Cleasa

 The term “Cleasa” refers to unusual skills and techniques, hinted at in the most ancient of Gaelic legends.